 Last night, I was watching Preacher’s Kid which is a modern adaptation of the prodigal son story in the bible.
 Here’s a brief summary of the movie (for those who haven’t seen it, you might wanna skip down a paragraph!)
-The preacher’s kid wants to live her life much to her father’s objection, she leaves home and is thrust into the world, make some mistakes and then comes back home where her father welcomes her.
-So today God led me to Luke 15 which deals with lost sheep & silver and the Prodigal son and this is what I got out of it.
+The preacher’s kid wants to live her life much to her father’s objection, she leaves home and is thrust into the world, makes some mistakes and then comes back home where her father welcomes her.
+So today God led me to Luke 15 which deals with lost sheep & silver and the Prodigal son and this is what I got out of it:

 Lost Sheep & Lost Silver